lqkhoo/rf-calculator/README.md

 7. Python 3.4+ is required to run the script that transforms tsv data into DATA.ts.

 ## Dev notes
+* TSVs mapping weapon element, crystal element, rarity stat type are CASE SENSITIVE.
+TSVs containing Japanese strings are Shift-JIS-encoded.
-I used knockout.js because it constructs the computation graph automatically.
+* I use knockout.js because it constructs the computation graph automatically.
 This project is extremely heavy on bindings (easily in the thousands), so doing this eliminates a major source of bugs.

-Browserify combines javascript files, so some of the libraries have already been combined into our output.
+* Browserify combines javascript files, so some of the libraries have already been combined into our output.
 Instead of including the source files twice, which can cause issues (knockout especially), we expose the libraries via the window in App.ts, and then include their dependencies after our script.
 Likewise, our sass file imports Bootstrap's sass file to modify their parameters, so we don't need to include Bootstrap's css in the html head.

 # Solver (omitted)
 This section is mathematical.
 It has less to do with the gear calculator than an analysis of Rune Factory's item system, which has remained mostly unchanged over the years.